Kiyoshika/orderservice/README.md

 ## Dev Setup
 For first time setup, create a postgres user `osroot` and use:
 * `create database orderservice owner 'osroot';`

+Set the `ospass` environment variable for the `osrootpass` password which is accessed in the application properties.
+NOTE: if you use an IDE, see your IDE's settings to properly set this variable.